jianxiaoguo/website/content/en/docs/managing-workflow/platform-logging.md

 ## Default Configuration

-Fluent Bit is based in a pluggable architecture where different plugins plays a major role in the data pipeline, more than 70 built-in plugins available.
+Fluent Bit is based on a pluggable architecture where different plugins play a major role in the data pipeline, with more than 70 built-in plugins available.
-Please refer to charts [values.yaml](https://github.com/drycc/fluentbit/blob/main/charts/fluentbit/values.yaml) for specific configurations.
+Please refer to the charts [values.yaml](https://github.com/drycc/fluentbit/blob/main/charts/fluentbit/values.yaml) for specific configurations.